jobasabe/java_test/README.md

 In the project root there is a mysql backup file call java_test_db.sql to restore the application database.

 # Database config
-To config the databese data connection you to edit the src/java/configuration.properties file.
+To config the databese data connection you have to edit the configuration.properties file.